yshi91/PIC16B_HW2/README.md

 We will start at the movie page: <https://www.themoviedb.org/movie/396535> <br> And our next step is to get the page of the full cast and crew: <https://www.themoviedb.org/movie/396535/cast> <br> And final step is go to every actor's page to scrape all the movies and shows this actor participated: the link should be something like <https://www.themoviedb.org/person/150903-gong-yoo>

+Please see my [blog](https://yshi91.quarto.pub/blog/posts/HW2/hw2.html) for the full tutorial.
+Thank you!